Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Introduction

-Despite demonstrating significant advantages in HSI classification tasks, DNNs' vulnerability to adversarial attacks and the reliability risks posed by adversarial examples still require focused attention.
-Many studies \cite{12,13} show that DNNs are highly vulnerable to adversarial attacks, which cause machine learning models to produce erroneous predictions via imperceptible subtle perturbations added to input data.
+Despite demonstrating significant advantages in HSI classification tasks, DNNs are highly vulnerable to adversarial attacks \cite{12,13}, which cause machine learning models to produce erroneous predictions via imperceptible subtle perturbations added to input example.
 These crafted inputs are referred to as adversarial examples.
-Current research on adversarial attacks mainly focuses on white-box settings where adversaries possess the target model's internal information (including architecture, parameters, and training data) and leverage such knowledge to design targeted attacks.
-In contrast, black-box attacks do not require such access and are thus more realistic.
-Among the black-box attacks \cite{14,15}, transfer-based attacks \cite{16,17} which utilize the transferability of adversarial examples to perform attacks are more flexible, where transferability refers to the property that adversarial examples trained on a known substitute model are also effective against structurally different target models.
+Therefore, it is of great significance to study adversarial attacks on the DNN models for HSI classification, which helps reveal the potential vulnerabilities of these models but also provides critical directions for improving their resilience.